mattlean/lean-js-app-starter/README.md

 # Lean JavaScript Application Starter

-**Lean JS App Starter (LJAS)** is a development environment that is designed to get you up and running as quickly while being open and flexible to handle potential changes in project requirements as your app grows.
+**Lean JS App Starter (LJAS)** is a development environment that is designed to get you up and running quickly while being flexible to handle potential changing project requirements as your app grows.

 **🎉 Don't just code for browsers: build servers, desktop apps, CLI tools, and more**